mnkiefer/octocats-security-app/README.md

     - **Where can this GitHub App be installed?**:
       - [X] Any account

     Click on the "Create GitHub App" button to finish registration.
-In the **About** section, you can find your registered app's *App ID* (:pencil2: `APP_ID`).
+In the **About** section, you can find your registered app's *App ID*. → :pencil2: `APP_ID`

     Scroll down the page to the **Private keys** section and press the "Generate a private key" button.
 This will trigger a file download.
-Securely store this file and your local machine and keep track of its location path (:pencil2: `PRIVATE_KEY_PATH`).
+Securely store this file and your local machine and keep track of its location path. → :pencil2: `PRIVATE_KEY_PATH`

 ### Install the GitHub App: